 The purpose of this Listing is to provide what information we have to date on Stratton Mill.
 A look at the map attached may well surprise many readers as to where it was located being within the Greenbridge Retail Park.
-However, a careful look at later 19th century and early 20th century maps will show the water course that flowed through the site and it is that source of power that the millers needed.
+However, a careful look at later 19th century and early 20th century maps will show that there were two water course flowing through the site, the River Cole and the Wilts & Berks Canal.

 From this point onwards we have very little information.
 Printed in the Bath Chronicle & Weekly Gazette for Thurs 12 Oct, 1911, there is an advertisement for a, 'Miller for a Country Mill & Corn Store, Stratton,' but from that point onwards there is no more listings in the newspapers.
 We do know that in the 1950s and 60s there was a Slaughterhouse and Yard on the same site.

 If anyone has any further information on this mill, especially any photographs, please contact us on email@example.com.

 We are always on the look-out for more information about Shrivenham and district.
 If you have old photos, know of historical facts, old documents (especially deeds) please contact us...

 If you would like to view any item please email us to make an appointment, details on the Home page.